backstage-technical-services/website/.gitlab/issue_templates/Feature_Request.md

-Summary
+Summary:

 (Brief summary of your new feature)

-Feature Details
+Feature Details:

-(Please provide a brief but informative description of the feature) (What does it do and how does it function?)
+(Please provide a brief but informative description of the feature)

+(What does it do and how does it function?)

-Where would this fit into the Website?
+Where would this fit into the Website?:

 (Is there a certain section/page?)

-Benefit
+Benefit:

-(Briefly what benefit this feature would bring and to whom)
+(Briefly what benefit would this feature bring and to whom)

-Urgency
+Urgency:

 (Is this feature time sensitive?)

 (Eg, An AGM feature should be ready by AGM)

 \label ~Feature